kripaanna/Demo/README.md

 # Demo
-This is my first Git Repositry
+This is my first Git Repositry.